AnoukSmet/Dog-Health-Tracker/README.md

 I have tested the add dog form various times to make sure it works properly.
 The input is stored correctly in the dogs collection in the database.
 Calendar works as planned with the correct year range being displayed and when clicking a day on the calendar, the calendar automatically closes.
-Cancel button works as planned and takes the user back to the dashboard.
-Cancel button is hidden whenever the count of dogs from the user equals to 0.
-In order to display the correct dogs for the user, I have addded the _id of the user as a hidden inputfield for the add dog which is stored in the database.
+Cancel button works as planned and takes the user back to the dashboard after resolving some issues.
+See [Bugs](#bugs) In order to display the correct dogs for the user, I have addded the _id of the user as a hidden inputfield for the add dog which is stored in the database.

+When testing this on mobile devices (iPhoneSE and iPhone8), I noticed that the datepicker was not working how it should.
+After conducting various reseach, I have come up with solution which you can find under [Bugs](#bugs)

 * **Result**
 Adding a profile for the dog works as planned and looks good across various browsers and devices.